MatthewSheely/configure-activedirectory/README.md

 <p align="center">
  <img src="https://i.imgur.com/8vf4Tqj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-Once you have completed creating the client-1 VM.
-Go to the VM page to confirm it has populated the correct Resource Group
+Once you have completed creating DC-1 VM.
+Go to the VM page to confirm the VM is populating in the correct Resource Group.
 <br />
 <p align="center">
-<h3>Create a Static Address (DC-1)</h3>
+<h3>Create a Virtual Machine (Client-1)</h3>
 <p>
-  Now that client-1 is been created, we can now create DC-1.
-Make sure the Regions and Resource Groups are consistent across VMs.
-Then Select Windows Server 2022 as the operating system for DC-1.
+  Now that DC-1 is been created, It is time to create Client-1.
+Be sure to make confirm that the Regions and Resource Groups are consistent across both VMs.
+Then Select Windows 10 as the operating system for Client-1.
   <p align="center">
 <img src="https://i.imgur.com/iJ1aA01.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>